Finite choice, convex choice and finding roots: Finding zeros of functions with finitely many local extrema

-We track both a bound on the number of local minima as well as local maxima.
+We keep track of a bound on the number of local minima at each stage.
 More precisely, we only consider \emph{essential} extrema, which are those that could be linked to zeros.
-If $f(0) > 0$, then the left-most local maximum is inessential (this may be at $0$ itself), likewise $f(0) < 0$ makes the left-most infimum inessential, $f(1) > 0$ the right-most maximum and $f(1) < 0$ the right-most minimum.
+If $f(a) > 0$, then the left-most local maximum is inessential (this may be at $a$ itself), likewise $f(a) < 0$ makes the left-most infimum inessential, $f(b) > 0$ the right-most maximum and $f(b) < 0$ the right-most minimum.

-By switching to $-f$ instead (and exchanging the bounds for minima with the bounds for maxima) if necessary, we can restrict ourselves to the situation where $f(0) > 0$, and distinguish the cases $f(1) > 0$ and $f(1) < 0$.
-This leads to two functions $\kappa_1, \kappa_2 : \mathbb{N} \to \mathbb{N}$ describing the needed number of potential solutions.
+By switching to $-f$ instead if necessary, we can restrict ourselves to the situation where $f(a) > 0$, and distinguish the cases $f(b) > 0$ and $f(b) < 0$.
+Note that in both settings, the number of essential maxima cannot exceed the number of essential minima.
+Hence, we can retain the bound for the number of essential minima when switching the sign.

+We describe the number of guesses required (given some bound on the number of essential minima) by two functions $\kappa_1, \kappa_2 : \mathbb{N} \to \mathbb{N}$, one for each of the two situation.
+These functions are described via a recurrence relation, which in turn is found by investigating by how much the subdivision reduces the bound on the number of essential minima.
+By the following Lemma \ref{lemma:recurrence}, we see that we need more potential solutions in the second situation, and that the number of potential solutions our algorithm may need to provide is given by $3^n$.